mickdassive/usbc_car_module/README.md

    ```
 2. Open the project in KiCad 7.0 for schematic and PCB design.

-3. Use PlatformIO for firmware development and deployment to the ESP-12F MCU.
+3. Open the PlatformIO project

-4. Customize the power monitoring features as per your requirements.
+4. Biuld and upload firmware to MCU

 ## Contributors